 Music plays a major role in the corporate worship of the church.
 When we gather together to sing, we praise God, proclaim theological truths to one another, confess our sin and need for Christ, and spur one another on to preach the gospel to the nations.
 But how important is the integration of worship through song in the everyday life, and is it just for the individuals or families who have some musical talent?
 Below is a loose transcript of an interview excerpt between Radical and Keith Getty on the importance of music and singing in the home to foster a missional mindset among one’s children and family.

 Thomas Bowen: This is Thomas Bowen.
-I’m the Engagement Director at Radical, and I have the incredible privilege to be joined by a dear friend of the ministry, Keith Getty.
+I’m the Engagement Director at Radical.
+I have the incredible privilege to be joined by a dear friend of the ministry, Keith Getty.
 Keith, thank you for your time today, brother.

 Keith Getty: Oh, thank you very much.
 It’s always a privilege to get to spend time with you guys.

 Thomas Bowen: The topic today is the importance of music to foster a missional mindset in the home and among the family.
-Keith, many people know you as a modern hymn writer, and much of your work is aimed at building up the church in corporate worship.
+Keith, many people know you as a modern hymn writer.
+Much of your work is aimed at building up the church in corporate worship.
 However, music also has a huge role to play in the home.
-We know your passion about the importance of music and singing in corporate worship, including the role it plays in the church’s mission specifically to reach the nations, but I wonder if you can help us understand how important is it in the home?
+We know your passion for the importance of music and singing in corporate worship, including the role it plays in the church’s mission specifically to reach the nations.
+But I wonder if you can help us understand how important is it in the home?

 Thomas Bowen: That’s a good word.
 Keith, how are you and Kristyn as parents intentional about the songs you sing in your home, with your children, to teach them about the gospel, and about reaching the nations?
-I imagine that Kristyn kind of walks down, floats down the hallways every morning like a song bird.
+I imagine that Kristyn kind of walks down, and floats down the hallways every morning like a songbird.
 That’s the image I think everybody might have, but –

 Keith Getty: Hymn-singing Von Trapps, yeah?